drinkjava2/jSqlBox/README.md

-jSQLBox
+#jSQLBox
 ====

 **License:** [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 jSQLBox is a micro scale ORM Framework, simpler than Hibernate and EBean, based on same "box oriented programming"
 ideal similar like jBeanBox and jWebBox project.
-*(jSQLBox hasn't start to code, looking partners to do this project)
+##(jSQLBox is only a concept design,  hasn't start to code, looking partners to do this project)

 Feature of jSQLBox:
 1) Simple, very few source code(less than 2000 lines), No XML, very few Annotations(if have).
 Easy to learn and use.